-NOTABLE FEATURE 1: Click the downward arrow at the lower right corner of each grade cell, you can see two action buttons to view grade log and add/edit comment for that grade.
+NOTABLE FEATURE 1: Click the downward arrow at the lower right corner of each grade cell, you can see threeo action buttons to view grade log, add/edit comment for that grade and Excuse/Include grade.

 NOTABLE FEATURE 2: Click a student's name to glance at the grade summary (course grade and all individual grades) under instructor role and the student role.